ScubaEngineer Logo

 GAUGE PRESSURE

-pressure, therefore the majority of pressure gauges read zero when the system is at atmospheric pressure, not zero pressure.
-This is termed "gauge pressure".
+The majority of pressure measurement systems in every day use measure pressure relative to ambient pressure, therefore the majority of pressure gauges read zero when the system is at atmospheric pressure, not zero pressure.
+This is termed “gauge pressure”.

 HELI AIR